-Total citrullinated/deiminated proteins were isolated from brain tissue of the six brain regions, using the pan-citrulline F95 antibody and the catch-and-release immunoprecipitation kit, according to previously described methods [40].
-The yield of citrullinated proteins was highest in cortex and hippocampus, as observed by silver staining of eluted fractions (Figure 4A), and citrullinated proteins were isolated at lower yield from cerebellum, midbrain, olfactory bulb, and striatum, as observed by silverstaining of the F95 enriched eluted proteins from each brain region (Figure 4B).
-Numbers of citrullinated proteins identified by LC-MS/MS analysis (see 3.4) per brain region, in control and PD groups, are summarised in Figure 4C.
-Highest numbers of citrullinated protein hits were detected in the cortex and hippocampus, while elevated numbers of total citrullinated hits were seen in the PD model for cortex and cerebellum, compared with controls.
+Total citrullinated/deiminated proteins were isolated from the brain tissue of the six brain regions under study using the pan-citrulline F95 antibody and the catch-and-release immunoprecipitation kit, according to previously described methods [40].
+The yield of citrullinated proteins was highest in cortex and hippocampus, as observed by silver staining of eluted fractions (Figure 1A), and citrullinated proteins were isolated at lower yield from the cerebellum, midbrain, olfactory bulb, and striatum, as observed by silver staining of the F95 enriched eluted proteins from each brain region (Figure 1B).
+The numbers of citrullinated protein targets identified by LC-MS/MS analysis per brain region in control and PD groups are further summarised in Figure 1C.
+The highest numbers of citrullinated protein hits were detected in the cortex and hippocampus, followed by the cerebellum, midbrain and olfactory bulb, with the fewest targets identified in the striatum (Figure 1C).
+Comparing individual brain regions from the control and PD groups, elevated numbers of total citrullinated hits were seen in the PD model for the cortex and cerebellum (Figure 1C).
+Full lists of citrullinated target proteins identified in all six brain regions of the control and PD groups, respectively, are provided in Supplementary Tables S1-S12.